typohnebild/numpy-vs-mir/README.md

 The [first one](D/source/multid/gaussseidel/sweep.d#L98) is the approach to implement the Gauss-Seidel in a way, that it "looks" syntactical like the [Python](Python/multipy/GaussSeidel/GaussSeidel_RB.py#L85) implementation.
-But since the MIR slices handel striding somehow different as it is done in Numpy, it was not that easy.
+But since the MIR slices handel striding somehow different as it is done in NumPy, it was not that easy.

 The [second](D/source/multid/gaussseidel/sweep.d#L176), the "naive" version is an implementation as it can be found in an textbook.

 And the [third](D/source/multid/gaussseidel/sweep.d#L16) one is the most optimized version with accessing the underling D-array of the MIR slice directly.

 ## Measurements